Christian Covington: Houston Texans

-Covington was selected by the Houston Texans in the sixth round (216th overall) of the 2015 NFL Draft.
-He was also selected by the BC Lions in the fifth round (43rd overall) of the 2015 CFL Draft.
+Covington was selected by the Houston Texans in the sixth round (216th overall) of the 2015 NFL draft.
+He was also selected by the BC Lions in the fifth round (43rd overall) of the 2015 CFL draft.
 As a rookie, he appeared in 15 games as backup defensive end in the team's 3-4 defense.
 He had 8 tackles (4 for loss) and 2 sacks.

 In 2016, he appeared in 16 games with 5 starts as the left defensive end in the team's 3-4 defense.
 He tallied 26 tackles (2 for loss), one sack and one pass breakup.
 He had 5 tackles, one sack and one pass defensed in the season finale against the Tennessee Titans.

 In 2017, he appeared in 7 games with 2 starts, registering 16 tackles, one sack and one forced fumble.
 In Week 8, Covington suffered a torn bicep against the Seattle Seahawks and was ruled out the rest of the season.
 He was placed on the injured reserve list on October 31.
 He had 3 tackles, one sack and one forced fumble against the New England Patriots.

 In 2018, He started two out of 12 games, collecting 15 tackles (four for loss), 3.5 sacks and 8 quarterback pressures.
-He had four tackles (two for loss), 2.5 sacks and three quarterback hurries against the Tennessee Titans.
+He had four tackles (two for loss), 2.5 sacks and three quarterback hurries against the Titans.

 Dallas Cowboys

 On March 14, 2019, Covington signed a one-year deal with the Dallas Cowboys.
 He was a backup defensive tackle in the team's 4-3 defense.
-He appeared in 16 games with 6 starts in place of an injured Antwaun Woods, while registered 26 tackles (4 for loss), one sack, 15 quarterback pressures and one pass breakup.
+He appeared in 16 games with 6 starts in place of an injured Antwaun Woods, while registering 26 tackles (4 for loss), one sack, 15 quarterback pressures and one pass breakup.